gopivalleru/CouponAcceptanceAnalyzer/README.md

 - **Student and Unemployment Status**: A significant acceptance rate was observed among students and unemployed individuals, particularly in younger age brackets.

 - **Expiration Influence**: Coupons with a one-day expiration period showed a higher acceptance rate.

+**Trivia:** When the driver is a student under 21 years of age and the coupon has a one-day expiration, the likelihood of a `Coffee House` coupon being accepted increases significantly, with a 95.45% probability of acceptance..

 #### Actionable Insights and Recommendations